sebv/node-wd-sync/doc/COFFEE-DOC.md

 ```

+notes regarding headless/zombie:
+- only worth using for simple pages, not relying heavily on Javacripts.
+- the headless functionality wont be maintained/improved, at least until Zombie 2 is stable.

 ## WdWrap

 WdWrap is a wrapper around Wd.
 It takes a function as argument and return a function like below: